Transformer Circuits Can Realize Clustering Algorithms: Results

-This is an extremely well-studied problem.
-Lloyd's algorithm for $k$-means clustering (\Cref{alg:lloyds}), often referred to as the ``$k$-means clustering algorithm'', solves the discrete optimization in \cref{eq:kmeans-dc} (given some initial set of centers) in an iterative manner by using the conditions mentioned: it alternately (i)~assigns the points to clusters for fixed centers (line 5, \Cref{alg:lloyds}), and (ii)~updates cluster centers given cluster assignments (line 6, \Cref{alg:lloyds}) in each iteration (lines 4-6, \Cref{alg:lloyds}).
+This is a well-studied combinatorial optimization problem.
+Lloyd's algorithm for $k$-means clustering (\Cref{fig:overview}A), often referred to as the ``$k$-means clustering algorithm'', solves the discrete optimization in \cref{eq:kmeans-dc} (given some initial centers) in an iterative manner (\cref{fig:overview}A, lines 4-6) by using the conditions mentioned: it alternately (i)~assigns the points to clusters for fixed centers (\cref{fig:overview}A, line 5), and (ii)~updates cluster centers given cluster assignments (\cref{fig:overview}A, line 6) in each iteration.
 Both these alternating steps minimize the $k$-means objective with respect to one set of optimization variables (assignments or centers) while fixing the other set (centers or assignments respectively).
-In the following subsection, we demonstrate the existence of a transformer that exactly implements Lloyd's algorithm in-context.
+In the following subsection, we present {\em a transformer that exactly implements Lloyd's algorithm in-context}.